 - HELOC: If your unsecured debts are rolled into a secured loan, like a home equity loan, you’re gambling with your house, and it’s a very real risk if you’re unable to make the monthly payments.

 - Math: Does the math work out in your favor?
 If you didn’t do the loan, how long would it take you to pay off those accounts (including the interest rate), and what would your monthly payments add up to?
 If you consolidated them into a loan (get a quote), how much could you save, taking all those same things into consideration PLUS the length of the loan (how long you’ll be making payments).
 Does it still make financial sense for you to consolidate?

 NOTE: Don’t be afraid to walk away from a consolidation loan if you start the process, but begin to question the wisdom, or if the rates are not going to benefit you.

 Before we get into the actual loans, let’s talk about a few creative ideas that we can incorporate that may help us pay down this loan faster or save even more money in the long-run.
 There’s no reason why we can’t combine a few different strategies found throughout this site, and guide, to achieve our financial goals.
 Let’s look at a few examples.

-Generate additional income by side hustling or selling unused items around the house, and use the extra cash to:
+Generate some additional income by side hustling or selling unused or unwanted items around the house, and use that extra cash to:

 - put towards your existing loan principle (with the highest rate) to save on interest.